Jana-Marie/USB-LED-Otter/README.md

 # USB-LED-Otter

-Tiny USB to adressable LED adapter that fits in your USB port :3
+The tiny USB to adressable LED adapter that fits in your USB port :3

 ## Usage